Donald Trump Will ‘Get Worse As He Sees The Noose Coming Around His Neck,’ Predicts Democratic Lawmaker

 According to the lawmaker, Trump will “get worse as he sees the noose coming around his neck and his leaving power.”

-As previously reported by The Inquisitr, the Democratic-controlled House of Representatives’ decision to launch a formal impeachment inquiry into Trump came following allegations that the president is using the power of his office to damage former Vice President Joe Biden’s campaign.
+As previously reported by The Inquisitr, the Democratic-controlled House of Representatives decided to launch a formal impeachment inquiry into Trump following allegations that the president was using the power of his office to damage former Vice President Joe Biden’s campaign.

-According to a whistleblower complaint, Trump pressured Ukraine’s Volodymyr Zelensky to investigate the former vice president son Hunter’s business dealings in the country, threatening to cut military aid unless the country’s government complies with the request.
+According to a whistleblower complaint, Trump pressured Ukraine’s Volodymyr Zelensky to investigate Hunter Biden’s business dealings in the country, threatening to cut military aid unless the country’s government complies with the request.

 The prospect of impeachment appears to have angered the president, who is now going on the offensive, viciously insulting and attacking Democratic lawmakers.